AML14/tratto/experiment/README.md

 }
 ```

-We provide an example of each class of oracle below:
+Here is an example of each class of oracle:
 - True Positive: `sum(a, b) == (a + b)`
 - False Positive: `sum(a, b) == null`
 - True Negative: `sum(a, b) != null`